neurobagel/old-query-tool/README.md

 **use node v16.x LTS**!

 :warning:
-The Query Tool is built with the Nuxt framework and currently depends on Nuxt2.
+The query tool is built with the Nuxt framework and currently depends on Nuxt2.
 Nuxt2 does not support node versions beyond the v16 LTS (see e.g. [this Github issue](https://github.com/nuxt/nuxt/issues/10844)).
 If you want to run the tool locally, make sure you are using node v16.x.
 A good way to manage different node versions is to use the [node version manager](https://github.com/nvm-sh/nvm) tool.

 ### Set the Environment Variables

-You'll need to set the `API_QUERY_URL` environment variable required to run the query tool. `API_QUERY_URL` is the [Neurobagel API](https://github.com/neurobagel/api) URL that query tool uses to send requests to for results.
-Query tool utilizes [nuxt dotenv module](https://github.com/nuxt-community/dotenv-module) for managing environment variables.
+You'll need to set the `API_QUERY_URL` environment variable required to run the query tool. `API_QUERY_URL` is the [Neurobagel API](https://github.com/neurobagel/api) URL that the query tool uses to send requests to for results.
+The query tool utilizes [nuxt dotenv module](https://github.com/nuxt-community/dotenv-module) for managing environment variables.

 To set environment variables, create an `.env` file in the root directory and add the environment variables there.
 If you're running the API locally on your machine (following the instructions [here](https://github.com/neurobagel/api#local-installation)), your `.env` file would look something like this: